Last Tuesday, I found a noodle stuck to the ceiling.

 - Take a bite

-Do this maybe 2-3 times, then let them try solo.
-Don’t hover too long, or they’ll just wait for you to do it.
+Do this two or three times, then let them try on their own.
+Don’t hover too long, or they’ll just wait for you to do it for them.

 Step 4: Back Off